The Outstanding Facilitator Programme (OFP)

 “Our outstanding facilitators have contributed to the school’s developing ‘open door’ culture.
 Teachers have a sense of pride about what they do and value the feedback from lesson observation.
 Facilitation has had a broader impact on the engagement of individuals to grow their capacity to develop teaching and learning beyond their classroom.”

 Ripley St. Thomas Academy

 “Simply the best professional development we’ve had in years – on many levels.
 Truly motivational, leaving us wanting to go back and work with our staff on developing teaching and learning.
 We liked the challenge of the three days as well as the inspiring nature of the facilitation which was role modelling DR ICE®.”

 Hastings and Rother

 “My thinking has been challenged and it has given me the tools and confidence to facilitate a Teaching School programme.”

 OFP delegate, The Earl’s High School

-For schools that already have a working knowledge and understanding of the OLEVI Teaching and Learning Syllabus there is a three day OFP that covers ethos, context, expectations, facilitation skills, the content of the OLEVI OTP and ITP programmes, the non-negotiables, the facilitated activities, accreditation and quality assurance.
+For schools that already have a working knowledge and understanding of the OLEVI Teaching and Learning Syllabus there is a three day OFP that covers ethos, context, expectations, facilitation skills, the content of the OLEVI OTP and CTP programmes, the non-negotiables, the facilitated activities, accreditation and quality assurance.

 Headteachers are asked to send a minimum of two delegates, preferably three, to build capacity for programme delivery.
 We would be happy to discuss individual requirements.

-Schools/organisations facilitating the ITP/OTP will be subject to an annual Quality Assurance (QA) visit.
+Schools/organisations facilitating the CTP/OTP will be subject to an annual Quality Assurance (QA) visit.
 These visits are supportive in nature and help ensure effectiveness and quality of the programme.
 The cost of the QA visit is £625 (excluding VAT).